The Dallas Morning News College Internship Program

 Are interns paid?

-Yes, interns are paid $15 an hour for a 40-hour workweek for 10 to 12 weeks.
-The Washington intern is paid $17 an hour.
-They are eligible for overtime but not for holiday pay unless they are scheduled to work.
+Effective Jan.
+1, 2022, interns will be paid $16 an hour for a 40-hour workweek for 10 to 12 weeks.
+The Washington intern will be paid $19 an hour.
+Interns are eligible for overtime but not for holiday pay unless they are scheduled to work.

 Can internships be extended?